Avadhkumar-geek/StudentAI/README.md

 To get started with StudentAI, you will need to:

-1. Create an OpenAI account and get an API key.
+1. Create an Discord account, join this server [FoxGPT](https://discord.gg/DZnFebu8tP)
+2. Get your API key.
-2. Install the Flutter SDK.
+3. Install the Flutter SDK.
-3. Clone the StudentAI repository.
+4. Clone the StudentAI repository.
-4. Open the project in your IDE and run the app.
+5. Run `flutter pub get` to install the dependencies.
+6. Run `flutter run` to start the app.

 ### Usage